 Three UW Physics professors are the recipients of the 2021 Breakthrough Prize in fundamental physics: Emeritus Professor Eric Adelberger, Professor Jens Gundlach, and Professor (and former Chair) Blayne Heckel.
 They are joined by UW Professor of Biochemistry, David Baker, who was awarded the Breakthrough Prize in life sciences.
 The Breakthrough Prizes, together with Nobels, are the most prestigious prizes in science.
 These $3 million prizes have been awarded annually since 2013 by the Breakthrough Foundation.

 In 1986 Professors Adelberger and Heckel founded the Eöt-Wash group, devoted to precision measurements testing our understanding of gravity and probing the existence of possible new fundamental forces and the interactions of “dark matter” (constituents of nature of which, to date, have only been observed through their long distance gravitational effects).
-Professor Gundlach joined the group in 1990.
+Professor Gundlach joined the group at its inception while a graduate student, and subsequently became a tenured faculty member in the department.
 Their work has led to dramatic advances in laboratory tests of gravity including precise measurements of the equivalence principle — the observation that all objects, regardless of their composition, experience exactly the same gravitational acceleration — as well as very challenging short-range tests of the inverse-square law which set the best constraints on many speculative models of possible new physics beyond the Standard Model.
+Their work has also greatly improved the precision in the measured value of Newton’s gravitational constant.
 The Breakthrough Prize is terrific recognition of the significance and impact of this unique research effort and long-standing collaboration, which has been a wonderful part of our Department.
 Congratulations to all!

 For more information, see UW News.